Brennan Poole: 2023

-On December 12, 2022 it was announced Poole would run full-time for JD Motorsports in the No. 6, his first full-time stint in NASCAR since 2020 and his first in the NASCAR Xfinity Series since 2017.
-On February 9, 2023 Macc Door Systems announced they would sponsor Poole in 6 races starting at the season opener at Daytona and also both races at Las Vegas, Talladega, Nashville, and Bristol.
+On December 12, 2022, it was announced Poole would run full-time for JD Motorsports in the No. 6, his first full-time stint in NASCAR since 2020 and his first in the NASCAR Xfinity Series since 2017.
+On February 9, 2023, Macc Door Systems announced they would sponsor Poole in six races starting at the season opener at Daytona and also both races at Las Vegas, Talladega, Nashville, and Bristol.

-He would start the season off by finishing 33rd with a DNF at Daytona after running top 15 much of the night.
-At Las Vegas he would do much of the same and finish 25th, this time finishing the race.
+He would start the season off by finishing 33rd with a DNF at Daytona after running the top-fifteen much of the night.
+At Las Vegas, he would do much of the same and finish 25th, this time finishing the race.